• Travertine Hot Springs is known for its colorful travertine deposits, fumaroles, and bubbling hot waters

 There are multiple pools.
-One of them is a concrete upper tub (ten by five and two feet deep) on the parking lot.
-Emerging from the hill nearby, the hot water flows to the tub.
+One of them is a concrete upper tub (10x5 ft and 2 ft deep) in the parking lot.
+Emerging from the nearby hill, the hot water flows into the tub.
 The temperature was 122°F in the pool in April - too hot for soaking.

 There are a few more secluded pools down the hill with breathtaking views of the snow-capped Sierra Mountains.
 The temperatures in the lower pools are 98°F.